crackcomm/ocaml-boxroot/README.md

 passed to the callee.
-Creating boxroots is slower than registering local roots, but the caller-root discipline can avoid re-rooting each value when moving up and down the call chain, so it should have a performance advantage for deep call chains.
+Creating boxroots is slower than registering local roots, but the caller-root discipline can avoid re-rooting each value when moving up and down the call chain, so it is expected to have a performance advantage for deep call chains.

 This benchmark performs a (recursive) fixpoint computation on OCaml floating-point value from C, with a parameter N that